How To Gain Admission To Carnegie Mellon University

-For the standardized testing score reports, you'll need SAT or ACT scores from your junior or senior year.
-You'll also need to take note that depending on the course and college you picked, you'll be required to submit high school curriculum requirements.
-Hence, it pays to take note of the college in the course catalogue, so you have a better idea of what you need to submit alongside the essentials.
+You’ll need SAT or ACT scores from your junior or senior year for the standardized testing score reports.
+You'll also need to take note that depending on the course and college you picked, you’ll be required to submit high school curriculum requirements.
+Hence, it pays to take note of the college in the course catalog, so you have a better idea of what you need to submit alongside the essentials.

 9. Look at the SAT and ACT scores along with the GPA that Carnegie Mellon wants to see

-As part of your application requirements, you’ll need to submit SAT or ACT scores but only from your junior or senior years which means taking them too early won’t do you any good.
-Though it's not clearly said, you're going to need to some good GPA also.
-Carnegie Mellon doesn’t say how much all these scores factor in their admission process but looking at the data Thought Co has here it sure matters a lot:
+As part of your application requirements, you’ll need to submit SAT or ACT scores but only from your junior or senior years, which means taking them too early won’t do you any good.
+Though it's not clearly said, you're going to need a good GPA also.
+Carnegie Mellon doesn’t say how much all these scores factors in their admission process, but looking at the data Thought Co has here, it sure matters a lot:

-As you can see above, your SAT score must be above 1490 and ACT score must be above 34.
+As you can see above, your SAT score must be above 1490, and your ACT score must be above 34.
 As for your GPA, you need to be on or above 3.8.
-It’s going to take a lot out of you to achieve the scores that are shown here, so your next step will be scoring significantly.
+It’s going to take a lot out of you to achieve the scores shown here, so your next step will be scoring significantly.
 Fret not; we'll show you the ways to get there.

 10. Score significantly on the ACT and SATs